 THE POWER OF ATTENTIVE LISTENING

-The world can sometimes be a scrambled mess of noise and humans in an endeavour to survive the overload of sound have learnt how to filter out those voices that they do not want to hear.
+The world can sometimes be a scrambled mess of noise and humans in an endeavour to survive the overload of sound have learned how to filter out those voices that they do not want to hear.
 “Are you listening to me ?” is the frequent lament of a disgruntled spouse as the other spouse aimlessly flicks through the channels amid the blare of ensuing noise.
 Listening and hearing are at times on opposite ends of a continuum.
-Hearing is something that ears do, its part of the five senses.
-To listen well and attentively on the other hand has much to do with becoming SILENT, and it is clearly of no little co-incidence that the two words share the same letters
+Hearing is something that ears do, it is part of the five senses.
+To listen well and attentively on the other hand has much to do with becoming SILENT, and it is clearly of no little coincidence that the two words share the same letters

 L-I-S-T-E-N = S-I-L-E-N-T

-So how does one listen effectively and with attentiveness, especially in cases where there is conflict and all one really wants to do is put forward one’s own viewpoint and then duck before the other party has a chance to think of a clever retort or worse still, a clever and justified come-back ?
+So how does one listen effectively and with attentiveness, especially in cases where there is conflict and all one really wants to do is put forward one’s own viewpoint and then duck before the other party has a chance to think of a clever retort or worse still, a clever and justified come-back?

-The first thing that the listener needs to do in a conflict situation is to realise that the power to end the conflict and the conflictual conversation is in fact in their hands.
+The first thing that the listener needs to do in a conflict situation is to realize that the power to end the conflict and the conflictual conversation is in fact in their hands.
 By listening attentively to what the other party is saying and to reflect back what has been heard is one of the most effective ways to reduce the speaker’s heightened levels of emotionality around that issue.

 Listening whilst a party spills out their position and perspective going off on a tirade is an exercise in extreme self-control and requires what William Ury, the noted Harvard Negotiator calls The Act of Going to The Balcony” or the process of becoming emotionally disengaged from the conflict.